cambridge-cares/TheWorldAvatar/Agents/FHAgent/README.md

 The occupancy result will then be calculated and instantiated.

 The agent will be packaged to a .war file for the deployment.
-As the agent will instantiate timeseries data and derivation instances, a connection to a POSTgresql database and a knowledge graph is required.
+As the agent will instantiate timeseries data and derivation instances, a connection to a PostgreSQL database and a knowledge graph is required.

 ## Pre-requisites
 ### Relation with DevInstAgent